 Where does Aloe Vera come from?

-Aloe Vera, a plant with many virtues
+Aloe Vera: a plant of many virtues

-What benefits does Aloe vera offer the skin?
+What benefits does Aloe vera offer?